 At KIT, summer semester studies were resumed digitally on April 20, and the KIT library has been open since April 27.
 Gradually, on-campus teaching, learning, and examination will be made available again.
 Therefore, there will be no further general extension of the writing time beyond May 24th, even if a subsequent Corona regulation should stipulate a further suspension of studies.
 The examination board will decide upon request on individually necessary further extensions of deadlines.
 The general overall extension will be added to any such further individual extension.

-The Baden-Württemberg government has decided to extend the standard period of study by one semester for all students enrolled in the summer semester 2020.
-This also extends the maximum period of BAföG support, which is linked to the standard period of study.
-This is intended to give students planning security and avoid corona-related hardships in their studies.
+The Baden-Württemberg government has decided to extend the standard period of study by one semester for all students enrolled in the 2020 summer semester.
+As a result, the maximum period of BAföG support, which is linked to the standard period of study, is extended as well.
+This is intended to give students planning security and prevent corona-related hardships of students during their studies.

-Further information can be found in the press release of the Ministry of Science, Research and the Arts Baden-Württemberg: https://mwk.baden-wuerttemberg.de/de/service/presse/pressemitteilung/pid/regelstudienzeit-wird-in-baden-wuerttemberg-pauschal-verlaengert/
+Further information can be found in the press release of the Baden-Württemberg Ministry of Science, Research, and the Arts (in German): https://mwk.baden-wuerttemberg.de/de/service/presse/pressemitteilung/pid/regelstudienzeit-wird-in-baden-wuerttemberg-pauschal-verlaengert/

 Since the suspension of the regular course of studies in March 2020, there have been discussions in Germany about the introduction of a "discretionary semester".
 On April 15, the state government of North Rhine-Westphalia issued "guidelines on coping with the challenges posed to university life by the Corona virus SARS-CoV-2 epidemic" (Verordnung zur Bewältigung der durch die Coronavirus SARS-CoV-2-Epidemie an den Hochschulbetrieb gestellten Herausforderungen, in German only), which introduced the "discretionary semester" at North Rhine-Westphalian universities.
 Students there have their individualized standard periods of study extended by one semester and the summer semester is not counted as a term (irrespective of a leave of absence).
 In addition, students will not be credited with failed exams, but will be allowed a "free trial".
 In North Rhine-Westphalia, exams taken and considered "failed" or "insufficient" in the summer semester 2020 will be deemed not to have been taken.